A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Results and Discussion

 \section{Results and Discussion}

+Equation (\ref{inequality}) is a result of considerable mathematical beauty which, if true, highlights the underlying simplicity of the workings of a sensory neuron.
+Next we test the inequality against experimental data.
+Since the theory from which the inequality is derived is free from the consideration of mechanism, (\ref{inequality}) is expected to work across different modalities and animal species.
+However, this paper will examine specifically testing over auditory data due to the precise nature of adaptation experiments in hearing.
+For example, sound signals can be controlled to a high degree of accuracy, making hearing an ideal modality for repeated measurements.
+Traditionally, modalities such as temperature, taste, and smell lack the same level of stimulus control.
+Adaptation testing in vision can also be challenging due to lateral contributions from other units, hindering the ability to probe single unit responses \cite{enroth1973adaptation}.
+Additionally, adaptation testing requires a sudden stimulus onset which hearing can tolerate relatively well.

+There is, however, one additional reason for using auditory data.
+While (\ref{inequality}) can be tested against individual measurements of adaptation (i.e. a single adaptation response will yield three values which can be compared to the predictions of the inequality), a single measurement is less satisfying than \textit{multiple measurements from the same unit}.
+Since (\ref{inequality}) is independent of intensity, one can obtain a range of results by measuring adaptation under different intensities.
+In hearing, there are a number of studies that have carried out such experiments.

-Fig. 1 shows auditory adaptation data from multiple studies plotting steady-state (SS) versus peak activity (PR) together with the theoretical bounds predicted by (\ref{inequality}). \textit{It is important to remember that there are no fitted parameters required to plot these bounds.} All that is needed is knowledge of SR which can be obtained directly from data measurements.
-Fig. 1 includes all studies of peripheral measurements of auditory adaptation measured across different intensities known to the author.
-These studies encompass measurements from a number of animal species including guinea pigs (a-g) \citet{smith1975short} and (m-p) \citet{yates1985very}, gerbils (h-l) \citet{westerman1984rapid}, ferrets (q) \citet{sumner2012auditory} and fish (r) \citet{fay1978coding}.
-Overall, the agreement between data and theory is good.
+Fig. \ref{fig1} shows the results of several auditory studies plotting steady-state (SS) versus peak activity (PR) over different intensities together with the theoretical bounds predicted by (\ref{inequality}). \textit{It is important to remember that there are no fitted parameters required to plot these bounds.} All that is needed is knowledge of SR which can be obtained directly from the data measurements.
 One should be mindful that the bounds are not statistical in nature as they are derived from deterministic equations and are only expected to be satisfied on average.
-Panel (f) (among others) is worth highlighting.
-In this case, the spontaneous activity is low enough to take $\text{SR} \approx 0$.
-As such, (\ref{inequality}) simplifies to $\text{SS} \le \text{PR}/2$, and SS is restricted to lie below the diagonal of the plot.
-Finally, it should be mentioned that while the number of detailed adaptation studies carried out in hearing is limited, since the lower bound (geometric mean law) is also obeyed to good approximation in other modalities \cite{wong2021consilience}, it is likely that (\ref{inequality}) is observed widely in all of sensory peripheral activity.
+Fig. \ref{fig1} includes all studies of peripheral measurements of auditory adaptation measured across different intensities known to the author (see Methods section for study inclusion criteria).
+With the exception of panels (e) and (t), each panel is generated from a series of measurements from a single unit.
+These studies encompass measurements from a number of animal species including guinea pigs (a-g, n-q, r-s) \cite{smith1975short,yates1985very,muller1991relationship}, fish (h) \cite{fay1978coding}, gerbils (i-m) \cite{westerman1984rapid}, ferrets (t) \cite{sumner2012auditory} and cats (u-x) \cite{heil2011improved,peterson2021simplified}.